JamieWilson2000/SpeedySumsMS2/README.md

 <br>

+# Aim of the project

+- The aim of this project is to introduce a fun, easy to understand and exciting environment for children to practise their maths skills.
+The content of the game will be a very simplistic style, with no distractions other than the sums on the screen.
+I feel that children learn best through repetition and although the premise of the game is one of repetition, the combination of variety of sums (taking into account the randomly generated numbers and the randomly generated operators) is immense so there should not be a moment to relax.<br>
+- This should also provide the opportunity for parents to play alongside their children, working together to acheive a great high score, with the child answering the managable sums and the parents stepping in to help with the more difficult questions.
+- For the older children there is higher levels of mathematical problems to solve.
+Still in keeping with the basic four arithmatic operators but dealing with higher numbers.
+- For adults there should be an element of interest there as well with a combination of the medium and the hard levels.
+This is an excellent method of keeping the brain active in a simple, pick up and play premise and even in easy level it is still possible to get carried away and trip yourself up which just adds to the fun.

 # User Story

 - Speedy Sums was inspired by the Code Institute walkthrough project "Love Maths".
 Whilst working on the walkthrough I thought it would be fun and educational to have a game that had a learning aspect along with the feeling of being under pressure making the whole thing a little more exciting.
 - Whereas the walkthrough offers the choice of which type of sum you're faced with, i.e addition, subtraction etc, I thought it would be more fun and challenging to not know what variety of sum you're going to be faced with.
-Add to that, with a 10 second timer counting down the pressure should unevitably start mounting.
+Add to that, with a 10 - 15 second timer counting down, the pressure should unevitably start mounting.
 - I wanted this game to appeal to all ages.
 Young children can enjoy a challenge in the easy level, whilst adults can test their maths knowledge in the medium and hard levels.

+- This site should appeal to and be suited for :

+    - A child currently attending primary school with a basic knowledge of maths.

+    - A teenager currently attending secondary school with a stronger grasp on solving basic mathematical sums.

+    - A child/teenager with a weaker grasp on the academic side of maths but enjoys playing games and thrives through repetitive learning.

+    - An adult who enjoys the pick up and play aspect of games and enjoys the excitement of playing against the clock to solve even the simplest of questions.

 - Site objectives for new users
     - I want the user to have a clear understanding of the concept from the start.
 The opening screen has but one option and thats to open the game.
-The following page has a simple instruction paragraph informing the user that the goal is to simply answer the given sum within the 10 second window.
+The following page has a simple instruction paragraph informing the user that the goal is to simply answer the given sum within the allocated time window.
 The user then has to select one of three options, Easy, Medium, or Hard to enter into the actual gamepage.

 - Site objectives for returning users
     - The incentive for returning users would be to better their high scores or to try another, harder level.
 This could be used as an incentive scheme for younger children to improve their high scores to recieve physical rewards from their parents/ teachers.